 After successful installation there are some things worth knowing before starting the server.
 This article describes the key items.

 - Make sure there is a license file in the license folder.
-If not please follow this link.

 - Locate the Windows service PhenixID Server and select Start, in order to start the service

 - The startup sequence can be verified in the server.log and/or events.log

 NOTE: Modules are deployed the first time the server is started which might take 30-300 seconds.
 The configuration interface won’t be available until this is complete!